zotonic/zotonic/doc/ref/notifications/includes/meta-acl_is_allowed.rst

 acl_is_allowed
 ^^^^^^^^^^^^^^

-Check if a user is authorized to perform an operation on a an object.
+Check if a user is authorized to perform an operation on a an object (some resource or module).
 Observe this notification to do complex or more fine-grained authorization checks than you can do through the ACL rules admin interface.
-``object`` is a ``m_rsc:resource()`` or a module name atom.
+Defaults to ``false``.

 Type: